ailianligit/ailianligit.github.io/Reports of Papers/On the Opportunities and Risks of Foundation Models.md

-# [Report] On the Opportunities and Risks of Foundation Models
+# [Survey] On the Opportunities and Risks of Foundation Models

 ## Abstract